Labelling guidelines for VQA wines

 Please note that these guidelines are for Ontario only, other jurisdictions will have different requirements.

-General
+General Requirements

 All information on the label must be legible and of sufficient size and contrast to be readily identified by the consumer.

-The front label or "principal display panel" is defined as the side which would normally be displayed to the consumer.
-In cases where there is a question about what surface constitutes the principal display panel, a determination wll be made by VQA Ontario based on common practices.
 VQA regulated terms must be used in only accordance with an approval issued by VQA Ontario.
 These terms are not permitted for use in any form on the label of non-VQA wines or on a label or packaging of a VQA wine - including the back label - that is not entitled to the specific term.
-In addition, unauthorized use is not permitted on the bottle tags, outer containers or boxes, shelf signage, catalogue descriptions or any other descriptions associated with a particular wine.
+In addition, unauthorized use is not permitted on the bottle tags, outer containers or boxes, shelf signage, or descriptions related to a specific wine that may appear in any media including websites, printed materials, or promotional materials.

 Prohibited items